LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Nezekezena now spawns separately at 100% chance on his own spawn group every 15 minutes.
 - Swapped the name of the Fungus Covered Scale Tunic/Shirt.
 The Shirt is now the no-drop item.
 - Swapped the name of the Fungus Covered Great Staff/Stick.
 The Stick is now the no-drop item.
+- Any Scarab or Sebilite creature in Sebilis now has a 0.2% chance of dropping a Runed Fighters Staff. - - This item is Legacy Loot and requires level 50 to loot.
+- Boogoog can now drop Mosscovered Branch and Mosscovered Twig randomly.
+- Both are Legacy Loot items that require level 20 to loot.

 ## Instances and Quakes